 Encore Energy Corp.
 (EU) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 9, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against enCore Energy Corp. ("enCore" or the "Company") (NASDAQ: EU ).
+LOS ANGELES, April 14, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against enCore Energy Corp. ("enCore" or the "Company") (NASDAQ: EU ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ENCORE ENERGY CORP.
-(EU), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 13, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?